-A pressure washer can help make light work of removing post-ride mud and grime off your mountain bike mud-free during the winter months.
-After a sloppy ride, it’s essential to make sure you get the muck off your frame before it solidifies because when dry it's harder to break than a diamond.
+The best pressure washers for mountain bikers can help make light work of removing post-ride mud and grime off your mountain bike during the winter months.
+After a sloppy session, it’s essential to make sure you get the muck off your frame before it solidifies, because when it dries it could damage bearing internals and other delicate components.

 When it comes to the best way to clean your bike, there’s a fair bit of controversy about pressure washing based on the fear of blasting the grease out of bearings, pushing water past suspension seals and peeling off paint and low-friction coatings.
-As long as you use your head and don’t direct a stream of high-velocity water at the bearings or suspension seals at close range, there is no need to worry.
+As long as you use your head and don’t direct a stream of high-velocity water at the bearings or suspension seals at close range, there’s no need to worry.